 2. U.S. corporation C owns 60% of the capital and profits interests in U.S. LLC N. C does not account for N in C's separate general ledger on the equity method.
 N has net income of \$100 (before minority interests) and makes no distributions during the tax year.
-C treats N as a corporation for financial statement purposes and as a partnership for U.S. federal income tax purposes.
+C treats N as a corporation for financial statement purposes and as a partnership for U.S. income tax purposes.
 In its financial statements, C consolidates N and includes \$60 of net income (\$100 less the minority interest of \$40) on Part I, line 4.

 C must remove the \$100 net income of N on Part I, line 6a.
-C must reverse on Part I, line 8, the elimination of the \$40 minority interest net income of N. The result is that C includes no income for N on either Part I, line 11, or on Part II, line 7, column (a).
-C's taxable income from N must be reported by C on Part II, line 8, Income (loss) from U.S. partnerships.
+C must reverse on Part I, line 8, the elimination of the \$40 minority interest net income of N. The result is that C includes no income for N either on Part I, line 11, or on Part II, line 7, column (a).
+C's taxable income from N must be reported by C on Part II, line 8.